DrewRoss05/HIDEMessaging/README.md

 ### Message Archives:
 As mentioned above, one can store encrypted archives of messages, these messages are encrypted with an AES256 key that's generated based on the user's password.
 To view these archive, one must go the "Etc." tab and select "Archive Viewer" then for the archive type, select "messages" and select the name of the user who they'd like to view archives of.<br>![Screenshot from 2023-05-25 11-20-32](https://github.com/DrewRoss05/HIDEMessaging/assets/131941664/ea01ced7-8cd4-4f92-993d-9ecfca7b016e)
 ### HIDE Logs:
-In addition to storing archives of chats when requested, HIDE additionally stores encrypted logs of all network activity from the app's usage, these logs can be accessed via the afformentioned Archive View by selecting "logs" instead of "messages" for the archive type.
+In addition to storing archives of chats when requested, HIDE automatically stores encrypted logs of all network activity from the app's usage, these logs can be accessed via the afformentioned Archive View by selecting "logs" instead of "messages" for the archive type.